miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 Optimisations:
 - we don't continue to generate using the current solution if we cannot get to a final solution that is correct
-- validations - at each step, we make some validations which assure us that we cou
+- validations - at each step, we make some validations which assure us that we could continue generating in order to obtain a correct final solution
+- if the current solution is invalid (it cannot help)